I love using music too much. I misuse it, sometimes use the wrong type of music. I force music into an edit just because.

-At [1:57] to [1:59] the music ends with a small moment.
+At [1:57] to [1:59], the music ends with a small moment.
 That part of the story ends as well.
-Coincendence?
+Coincidence?
 No. I back timed the music to end right there.

-- It’s a very important moment in the story.
+- It’s a critical moment in the story.

-Well based on those two bullets points and everything I’ve done so far with the story It say time for some more music.
+Well, based on those two bullets points and everything I’ve done so far with the story, It says time for some more music.
 I chose something light and not overpowering.
 I start the music up first and then the scene’s narration.

-I let the shot breath with the music up.
-Agian, I’m allowing the viewer to take in the moment for just a little bit longer.
+I let the shot breathe with the music up.
+Again, I’m allowing the viewer to take at the moment for just a little bit longer.

 Another moment I want to just let breath for an extra second.

-At [3:25] Scott twitches his fingers as he’s looking down.
-I let that moment breath as well.
+At [3:25], Scott twitches his fingers as he’s looking down.
+I let that moment breathe as well.
 It’s also the end of that piece of music.
 Again, I’m telling the viewer that’s the end of this part of the story.
-Again I back-time the music so the score ends right as this section of the story ends.
+Again I back-time the music, so the score ends right as this section of the story ends.

-At [3:50] I start the music up again.
-You have to listen very closely.
+At [3:50], I start the music up again.
+You have to listen very carefully.
 I bring it up subtly.
-As you can hear I like bring up music subtly.
+As you can hear, I like to bring up music subtly.

 - I don’t like music all of a sudden there.

-It’s not a moment but it’s poignant statement.
-I decide to bring up the music because is poignant.
+It’s not a moment, but it’s a poignant statement.
+I decide to bring up the music because it is touching.

-At [4:54] the music ends as our story ends.
-Agian, I back timed the music to make this happen.
+At [4:54], the music ends as our story ends.
+Again, I back timed the music to make this happen.

-So, I may use the beginning of a piece of music, cut to the middle piece I like to bring up full, then make another cut to help with my backtiming to the end.
+So, I may use the beginning of a piece of music, cut to the middle part I like to bring up full, then make another cut to help with my back timing to the end.